catchorg/Catch2/docs/tutorial.md

 <a id="scaling-up"></a>
 ## Scaling up

 To keep the tutorial simple we put all our code in a single file.
 This is fine to get started - and makes jumping into Catch even quicker and easier.
-As you write more real world tests, though, this is not really the best approach.
+As you write more real-world tests, though, this is not really the best approach.

 The requirement is that the following block of code ([or equivalent](own-main.md)):